 A blockchain engineer specializes in developing and using blockchain technology to implement solutions as well as architecture.
 With blockchain technology gaining more and more popularity, the demand for this role is rising, too.
 In addition to strong programming skills, a blockchain engineer should also have a solid understanding of the tech that goes behind Bitcoin, R3, Ripple, Etherium, and many other cryptocurrencies that are in use now, as well as, those soon-to-come.

-Possessing knowledge regarding crypto libraries, security protocol stacks, and the different consensus methodologies fares well for a blockchain engineer.
-According to this piece, Blockchain engineer is one of the fastest-growing jobs in tech today.
+Possessing knowledge regarding crypto libraries, security protocol stacks, and the different consensus methodologies fare well for a blockchain engineer.
+According to this piece, a Blockchain engineer is one of the fastest-growing jobs in tech today.
 The last year there has seen a 517% increase in demand for this job.

 Maintaining proper management levels is just one of the numerous responsibilities of a data warehouse architect.
 They’re also responsible for working with data warehouse technologies and developing data warehouse designing solutions.
-A company’s data warehouse has endless stacks of data, and all of it is managed and controlled by the data warehouse architect of that organization.
+A company’s data warehouse has endless stacks of data, all managed and controlled by the data warehouse architect of that organization.

-A data warehouse architect must have several skills, such as prowess in database design, efficiency in communication, being aware of all the latest data warehousing technologies, and also knowing about other J2EE, and the like.
-As with many of the other jobs on this list, the demand for the skills this role possesses has been greatly increased by the growth of cloud migration and adoption while only looking to go up in the foreseeable future.
+A data warehouse architect must have several skills, such as prowess in database design, efficiency in communication, awareness of the latest data warehousing technologies.
+It's also helpful to have skills with other J2EE, and the like.
+As with many of the other jobs on this list, the demand for the skills this role possesses has been greatly increased by the growth of cloud migration and adoption.
+It appears that this demand will continue to go up in the foreseeable future.

-An IoT solutions architect is responsible for not only overseeing but also deploying all the strategies that go behind developing and deploying IoT solutions.
-While understanding IoT solutions is imperative for this leadership role, an IoT solutions architect should also have explored Machine Learning, possess solid programming skills, and have knowledge regarding hardware architecture and design.
+An IoT solutions architect is responsible for overseeing and deploying all the strategies behind developing and deploying IoT solutions.
+Understanding IoT solutions is imperative for this leadership role.
+Additionally, an IoT solutions architect should have experience in Machine Learning, programming skills, and hardware architecture and design.

-As far as activities regarding design and architecture are concerned, an IoT solutions architect leads as well as participates in all of them.
-They also aid in the development of an IoT ecosystem engagement derived from the IoT Solution Framework.
+An IoT solutions architects leads and participates in design and architecture.
+They also aid in the development of an IoT ecosystem engagement.
+IoT ecosystem engagement is derived from the IoT Solution Framework.
 Their help is also required to translate the needs and requirements of a business into solution architecture requirements.
-We are only at the beginning of the IoT era and seeing the potential innovations that can be brought forth including smart homes, smart factories and connected enterprises with greater levels of integration than ever thought possible.
-Growth in the demand IoT Solutions Architects should be strong for years to come as a result.
+We are at the forefront of the IoT era so the demand for IoT Solutions Architects should be strong for years to come.

-A mobile application developer must have immense expertise concerning the development of applications on reputed names and platforms such as Android, iOS, and so on.
+A mobile application developer should have experience on platforms such as Android, and iOS.
 Possessing prior experience in coding with mobile frameworks is always a plus point as well.
-In addition to knowing about mobile development languages, a mobile applications developer must also know about web development languages.
+In addition to knowing about mobile development languages, a mobile application developer must also know about web development languages.

-Mobile application developers are also in-charge of supporting the complete lifecycle of an application, staying updated regarding the newest mobile app trends, making sure an app meets all the quality standards, taking care of and optimizing the performance of an application, and researching the latest mobile products and protocols.
+Mobile application developers are also in charge of supporting the complete lifecycle of an application.
+They need to stay up to date on the newest mobile app trends and meet all the quality standards.
+They also involved in optimizing the performance of an application and researching the latest mobile products and protocols.
 In 2018, mobile app downloads were estimated to be 194 billion proving the demand for mobile app developers isn’t slowing down anytime soon.

 The technology career landscape is now more lucrative and diverse than ever.
 While there are many opportunities, it can be difficult to find that perfect match.
 HIRECLOUT is here to help.
 Regularly check our careers page to find your next opportunity in tech.
 HIRECLOUT handles permanent and contract placements at Fortune 500 tech companies at no expense to the candidate.